Blog: Prolift Mesh Trial of

 Despite the highly probative value of these company emails Judge Cunningham ruled that the prejudicial impact outweighed the probative value, and refused to allow Plaintiff's attorneys to present these emails during the case and the rebuttal closing argument of the Plaintiff's attorney, Elia Robertson.

-After Tom Kline, himself, took on the judge and objected to his rulings keeping out these damaging emails (made Defendants look very bad), Judge Cunningham relented somewhat and allowed Attorney Philip Pasquarello to question Defendants' expert, Dr. Salil Khandwala, an obstetrician-gynecologist in Dearborn, Michigan, regarding the email where the inventor of the Prolift, Professor Bernard Jacquetin, said he would not want it implanted in his own wife.
+After Plaintiff's counsel took on the judge and objected to his rulings keeping out these damaging emails (made Defendants look very bad), Judge Cunningham relented somewhat and allowed Attorney Philip Pasquarello to question Defendants' expert, Dr. Salil Khandwala, an obstetrician-gynecologist in Dearborn, Michigan, regarding the email where the inventor of the Prolift, Professor Bernard Jacquetin, said he would not want it implanted in his own wife.

 However, unfortunately for the Plaintiff's case, Dr. Khadwala testified that the email did not necessarily relate to the Prolift.